jul/BAD-ASS/source/BAD.rst

 Biometry is **not** acceptable as an authentication mechanism :

 * it is measure based, therefore error prone ;
-* you leak almost all your biometric data without possibly preventing it : **your biological measure are no secrets**.
+* you leak almost all your biometric data without possibly preventing it : **your biological measure are no secrets, nor are they revokable**.
 It is not eligible as a secret for an authentication mechanism.

 Modern Lightweigth web frameworks are based on layers of decorators.